 Paleo Diet Plan Guide

-- Trying a 30-day Paleo meal plan can help you decide if the Paleo diet is right for you and if it can help you achieve your goals — whether that includes weight loss, increased energy or simply overall better health.
+- Trying a 30-day Paleo meal plan can help you decide if it’s right for you and if it can help you achieve your goals — whether that includes weight loss, increased energy, lower blood pressure or simply overall better health from healing eating.

 - If the regular Paleo diet feels overly restrictive or difficult to follow, try a modified version instead.
 There are plenty of options available, making it easy to find something that works for you.

-- Print out a list of healthy Paleo foods and bring it with you to the grocery store for an easy reference.
-Look for organic fruits and vegetables and unprocessed foods with minimal added ingredients to ensure you’re getting the best quality.
+- Print out a list of healthy Paleo foods, and bring it with you to the grocery store for an easy reference.
+Look for organic fruits, vegetables and unprocessed foods with minimal added ingredients to ensure you’re getting the best quality.

-- Although there are plenty of Paleo meal plan delivery sites out there, doing your own grocery shopping and preparing your meals at home can give you more control over your meals and can help you take full advantage of the potential benefits of Paleo diet.
+- Although there are plenty of Paleo meal plan delivery sites out there, doing your own grocery shopping and preparing your meals at home can give you more control over your meals and can help you take full advantage of the potential benefits of Paleo.

-- It can be easy to load your diet up with fried bacon and butter and still be technically following a Paleo diet plan.
-However, to get the most from the Paleo diet, opt for lots of fruits and vegetables, unprocessed meat, poultry and seafood, and heart-healthy fats, along with a few servings of seafood per week.
+- It can be easy to load your diet up with fried bacon and butter and still technically be following a Paleo diet plan.
+However, to get the most from Paleo, opt for lots of fruits, vegetables, unprocessed meat and poultry, and heart-healthy fats, along with a few servings of seafood per week.

-- Eat when you feel hungry, and don’t worry about counting calories or macronutrients.
+- Eat when you feel hungry, and don’t worry about counting calories (such as in the CICO diet) or macronutrients.
 The idea is to do what feels most natural to you and listen to your body.

-- If you find that you’re not losing weight, consider cutting back on high-carb, high-fat foods such as nuts, seeds and oils.
-While these foods are fine in moderation, they’re also high in calories that can contribute to weight gain.
+- If you find that you’re not losing weight, consider cutting back on high-carb, high-fat foods, such as nuts, seeds and oils.
+While these foods are fine in moderation, they’re also high in calories and may make it difficult to lose weight.

-- Any diet should be paired with a healthy lifestyle to maximize results.
-Exercise regularly, reduce your stress levels, stay well-hydrated and avoid unhealthy habits and you’ll be much more likely to achieve your health goals with the Paleo diet plan.
+- Any diet should be paired with a healthy lifestyle to maximize results for the long term.
+Exercise regularly, reduce your stress levels, stay well-hydrated and avoid unhealthy habits, and you’ll be much more likely to achieve your health goals with the Paleo diet plan.